Nintondo/consensus/docs/integration-roadmap.md

    - Fresh progress: `OP_RETURN`, the `*VERIFY` opcode family, and BIP65/BIP112 enforcement now emit Core’s specific `ScriptError`s (including `OpReturn`, `Verify`, `EqualVerify`, `CheckSigVerify`, `CheckMultiSigVerify`, `NumEqualVerify`, `NegativeLockTime`, and `UnsatisfiedLockTime`).
 Disabled and reserved opcodes are tagged as `DisabledOpcode`/`BadOpcode`, and the regression suite asserts on these diagnostics.
    - Additional progress: script structural caps now match Core—the interpreter rejects scripts over 10 kB (`ScriptSize`), pushes over 520 bytes (`PushSize`), and scripts that execute more than 201 opcodes (`OpCount`).
 We now also track legacy + P2SH/Witness sigops exactly like Core so CHECKSIG/CHECKMULTISIG exhaustion is enforced, and regression tests cover the CHECKSIG-heavy worst case.
 Stack overflows now emit `StackSize`, and multisig argument validation reports `PubkeyCount`/`SigCount`.
 All of these conditions have regression tests that lock in the precise `ScriptError`.
    - Witness programs now surface the right diagnostics (`WitnessProgramWrongLength`, `WitnessProgramWitnessEmpty`, `WitnessProgramMismatch`, `WitnessMalleated`, `WitnessMalleatedP2SH`, `WitnessUnexpected`, `WitnessPubkeyType`) and we fail fast when Taproot spends are requested (pending full Taproot implementation).
 SegWit-on-P2SH scriptSigs must now be canonical single pushes to match Core’s `WITNESS_MALLEATED_P2SH` rule.
    - Remaining work: continue rounding out Taproot-only conditions and add Core fixture coverage for sigop accounting edge cases.
+We also keep this milestone open until Bitcoin Core assigns semantics to the tapscript replacements for `CHECKMULTISIG(VERIFY)`—today the upstream interpreter (`~/dev/bitcoin/bitcoin/src/script/interpreter.cpp:1108`) still rejects those opcodes with `SCRIPT_ERR_TAPSCRIPT_CHECKMULTISIG`, so there is nothing concrete to port.
+Once Core publishes the new opcode behavior (and corresponding test vectors) we can mirror it immediately to reach full parity.
    - Latest fixes: `CHECKMULTISIG` enforces `NULLFAIL` even when execution aborts early (e.g., leftover signature slots), so the BIP147 regression vectors (#1256) now raise `ScriptError::NullFail` exactly like Core.
 A dedicated regression test exercises the “`CHECKMULTISIG NOT` hides failure” pattern to keep this behavior locked in.
    - WITNESS/TAPROOT flag normalization mirrors Core—requesting WITNESS automatically toggles `P2SH`, and TAPROOT implies WITNESS as well (triggering the same `P2SH` requirement) plus its own spent-output requirement.
 Regression tests cover the normalization matrix.
    - New: when callers supply prevouts (`SpentOutputs`), the verifier now cross-checks the scriptPubKey and derives the satoshi amount directly from the provided UTXO, so SegWit spends no longer need to duplicate the amount alongside the prevout set.
 TAPROOT verification continues to error unless prevouts are provided.
 Regression tests cover both behaviors, and `PrecomputedTransactionData` now caches the BIP341 single hashes (amounts/scripts) when Taproot prevouts are present so later Taproot sighash logic can reuse them.